BookStackApp/website/content/blog/bookstack-release-v21-12.md

 ### Outgoing Webhooks

-BookStack can now emit webhooks!
+BookStack can now send out webhooks!
 These are web requests that are emitted by BookStack when someone performs an action in the system (Updates page, Creates book etc..).
-Webhooks can be found by an administrator in the application settings.
+Webhooks can be created by an administrator in the application "Settings > Webhooks" view.

 ![Webhook list in settings](/images/2021/12/webhooks_list.png)

 Webhooks can be triggered by any event that's tracked in the audit log.
-You can choose specific events to trigger your webhooks or you can trigger upon any event.
+You can choose specific events to trigger your webhooks or you can trigger upon any available system event.

 ![Webhook from view](/images/2021/12/webhook_form.png)

 When triggered, BookStack will send a HTTP POST JSON request to the provided endpoint with a common set of details regarding the event.
-The general data format is shown when creating or editing a webhook, but the below is an example of a "page_update" event:
+The general data format is shown when creating or editing a webhook, but the below is an example of a `page_update` event:

 ```json
 {